krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 Today, operational improvement in software largely remains in a pre-scientific phase.
-It relies on a fragmented mix of metrics, developed using gut instinct and folk theories, and awkwardly transplanted models from unrelated domains, many designed under assumptions that don't hold in the software context.
+It relies on a fragmented mix of metrics, developed using gut instinct and folk theories, and awkwardly transplanted models from unrelated domains, many designed under assumptions that provably don't hold in the software context.

 The result is a patchwork of measurement systems—DORA metrics, Flow Metrics, project metrics, customer experience measures—each operating independently and